PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Case Study: Composition and Decomposition of Paxos-Like Protocols

 In this section, we demonstrate that the PRDT model effectively scales to real-world consensus protocols by implementing protocols inspired by the Paxos ~\cite{lamportParttimeParliament1998} family.
 This family encompasses various optimizations and specialized variants developed over decades of research, reflecting both theoretical advancements and practical refinements~\cite{boichatDeconstructingPaxos2003, chandraPaxosMade2007, lamportFastPaxos2006, lamportGeneralizedConsensus2005, lamportPaxosMade2001, nawabDPaxosManaging2018, padonPaxosMade2017, vanrenessePaxosMade2015, maoMenciusBuilding2008, rivettiStateBased2013}.

-We start by exploring how the compositional nature of ARDTs (see \cref{sec:ardt}) seamlessly extends to PRDTs (\cref{sec:composing-rdts}).
-Next, we describe a complete implementation of classic Paxos, showcasing how complex PRDTs come to life by combining reusable building blocks -- like voting mechanisms, leader election, and shared resources -- each implemented as standalone PRDTs (\cref{sec:genpaxos}). \cref{sec:multi-round} highlights the power of the RDT-based model in enabling \enquote{adaptable protocols}.
+We start by describing a complete implementation of classic Paxos, showcasing how complex PRDTs come to life by combining reusable building blocks -- like voting mechanisms, leader election, and shared resources -- each implemented as standalone PRDTs (\cref{sec:genpaxos}).
+Afterwards, \cref{sec:multi-round} highlights the power of the RDT-based model in enabling \enquote{adaptable protocols}.
 Here, we demonstrate how protocol components can be enhanced with new capabilities, such as transforming single-round protocols into multi-round versions. \Cref{sec:optimizations} shows how to alter the behaviour of protocol parts beyond composition and how this can be used to implement optimizations such as Multi-Paxos.
 Finally, in \cref{sec:reconf}, we tackle dynamic reconfiguration of consensus participants, leveraging our Paxos implementation and the composability of PRDTs.
+In addition, in Appendix~\ref{sec-verifying-paxos-appendix}, we provide a high-level proof of the Paxos PRDT, similar to the proof of \texttt{Voting} in \cref{sec-verifying-voting}.
+A stainless encoding of Paxos will be included as part of the artifact submission.